Wisp

 ---|---|---|

-Stream Payload | char[] | The data which is sent to and from the destination server. |
+Stream Payload | char[] | The data that is sent to and from the destination server. |

 Behavior